LockdownRP-PZ/Rulebook/README.md

 ### 3.7 Leave a clue

-- When a player has stolen from another player, whether at their base, their vehicle, or elsewhere, they must leave a clue behind give the victim a lead on the culprit.
+- When a player has stolen from another player, whether at their safehouse, their vehicle, or elsewhere, they must leave a clue behind give the victim a lead on the culprit.
 - This rule exists to ensure players roleplay criminal interactions.
 We are a story driven server, and thefts are expected to result in roleplay.
 - Clues may be done in the form of a written note and/or items.
 - Leave stronger clues for larger thefts.